SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Implementation details

 \section{Implementation details}

-\paragraph{Setup} We describe the implementation setups for \name{} used in LLM pre-training tasks.
-To enable a more straightforward and comparable analysis, we simply replicate the setting of \cite{Zhao2024GaLoreML}, under exactly the same model configs and optimizer configs.
-This includes the same model architecture, tokenizer, batch size, context length, learning rate scheduler, etc. The only exception is that since \name{} does not need warm-up, we use zero-warm-up ratio for \name{}.
-But we still ensure that the learning rates of all methods are fully decayed to the same target learning rate (0.1 $\times$ initial learning rate).
-Across all model sizes, we use the same hyperparameter settings and the same learning rate tuning procedure.
-The only exception is that for a model of size 1.3B: as we already know that a larger model requires smaller learning rates, we conduct a learning search for Adam over a smaller but more fine-grained grid of $\{ 0.001, 0.0007, 0.0005, 0.0003, 0.0001\}$.
-As a result, the optimal learning rate found for Adam on 1.3B is 0.0007.
+\paragraph{General setup} We describe the implementation setups for \name{} used in LLM pre-training tasks.
+To enable a more straightforward and comparable analysis, we simply replicate the setting of \cite{Zhao2024GaLoreML}, under exactly the same model configs and optimizer hyperparameter configs, whenever possible.
+This includes the same model architecture, tokenizer, batch size, context length, learning rate scheduler, learning rates, subspace scaling, etc.

+\paragraph{Precision} All baselines uses BF16 for model weights, gradients, and optimizer states storage.
+For all \name{} variants, we use BF16 for model weights and gradients.
+For the $\gradwhite$ step of \name{}-0 and \name{}$\dag$ we use FP32 to whiten the BF16 gradients and then convert it back to BF16.
+We found that this helps to improve trainining stability and performance.
+However, for the NSDS scheme of \name{}$\ddag$ we oberve that FP32 does not offer performance boost over BF16 (\Cref{app: precision_ablation}), therefore we stick with BF16.

+\paragraph{Learning rate scheduling} we use exactly the same scheduler as in \cite{Zhao2024GaLoreML}, with the exception of \name{}-0, which does not require any learning rate warmup.
+Therefore, for \name{}-0, we directly start with maximum learning rate, and enter the learning rate decay phase, using the same decay parameters as \cite{Zhao2024GaLoreML}.